Models¶

 display_order: int # Position in timeline

-status: ClipStatus # pending, processing, ready, failed
+status: ClipStatus # pending, uploaded, importing, failed

 no_trim: bool # Skip silence removal for this clip